List of Bahrain women Twenty20 International cricketers

 This is a list of Bahrain women Twenty20 International cricketers.
 A Women's Twenty20 International (WT20I) is an international cricket match between two representative teams.
 A T20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
 Bahrain women played their first WT20I on 20 March 2022 against Oman during the 2022 GCC Women's Gulf Cup.

 The list is arranged in the order in which each player won her first Twenty20 cap.
-Where more than one player won her first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won their first Twenty20 cap in the same match, their names are listed alphabetically by surname.

 Key

 Players

-Statistics are correct as of 22 June 2022.
+Statistics are correct as of 15 May 2025.